Exercise Science/Exercise Physiology (EXER)

 Prerequisites: [BIOL:200 and BIOL:202] or [ANAT:206 and ANAT:207].
 This course includes lecture/laboratory activities to provide the student a comprehensive learning experience in upper extremity musculoskeletal anatomy.
 (Formerly 5550:400)

-EXER:403 Exercise Testing (3 Credits)
+EXER 403 Exercise Testing (3 Units)

-Prerequisite: EXER:302.
+Prerequisite: EXER 302.
 This course will cover knowledge and skills necessary to conduct and interpret fitness and clinical exercise testing.
 EKG interpretation is emphasized in this course.
 (Formerly 5550:403)

-EXER:404 Exercise Prescription (3 Credits)
+EXER 404 Exercise Prescription (3 Units)

-Prerequisite: EXER:403.
+Prerequisite: EXER 403.
 This course is designed to prepare the exercise science student to include people with all medical and physical backgrounds in physical fitness.
 It is imperative that students can safely and effectively modify an existing fitness program to enable individuals with or without special conditions to participate-without changing the quality or nature of the activity.
 (Formerly 5550:404)

-EXER:406 Advanced Strength and Conditioning (3 Credits)
+EXER 406 Advanced Strength and Conditioning (3 Units)

 Prerequisite: EXER 352.
 Strength and conditioning programs for heterogeneous populations.
 The course covers high-level sport specific exercise prescriptions that aids injury prevention and performance enhancement.
 (Formerly 5550:406)

-EXER:410 Exercise in Special Populations (3 Credits)
+EXER 410 Exercise in Special Populations (3 Units)

-Prerequisites: EXER:302 and EXER:403.
+Prerequisites: EXER 302 and EXER 403.
 This course will provide an overview of the epidemiology, pathophysiology, disease implications, underlying etiologic factors and discuss preventative and therapeutic interventions for a multitude of special populations.
 This course will introduce different theories, and exercise prescription methods to be implemented in “real life” experiences.
 (Formerly 5550:355)

-EXER:412 General Medical Aspects (3 Credits)
+EXER 412 General Medical Aspects (3 Units)

-EXER:418 Cardiorespiratory Function (3 Credits)
+EXER 418 Cardiorespiratory Function (3 Units)

 Prerequisite: EXER 302.
 This course is designed to study the normal structure and function of the respiratory system and how it is affected by different types of disease.
 (Formerly 5550:418)

-EXER:426 Nutrition for Sports (3 Credits)
+EXER 426 Nutrition for Sports (3 Units)

 This course will provide an explanation of the consumption, absorption, and recommendation for diet of athletes and the physically active individual.
 (Formerly 5550:426)

-EXER:430 Senior Honors Project:Exercise Science (1-6 Credits)
+EXER 430 Senior Honors Project:Exercise Science (1-6 Units)

 Prerequisite: Senior standing in Honors Program.
 (May be repeated for a total of six credits) Carefully defined project demonstrating originality and sustained inquiry.
 (Formerly 5550:430)

-EXER:438 Cardiac Rehab Principles (3 Credits)
+EXER 438 Cardiac Rehab Principles (3 Units)

 Prerequisite: EXER:302.
 Pre/Corequisite: EXER:403.
 This course will teach students the core competencies for cardiac rehab professionals, based upon the American Association of Cardiovascular and Pulmonary Rehabilitation Specialists (AAVCPR).
 (Formerly 5550:438)